-The Honor Council Student Co-Chair for Sanction Reduction oversees Sanction Reduction and chairs the Sanction Reduction Board.
+The Honor Council Student Co-Chairs for Sanction Reduction oversee the Sanction Reduction Program and chair the Sanction Reduction Board.
 Including the chair, nine students make up the board.

 Eligibility & Application Information

-Students, found “in violation” of the Honor System and sanctioned with a letter of censure or a transcript notation (level I) may apply to enter the Sanction Reduction process.
+Students, found “in violation” of the Honor System and sanctioned with a letter of censure (level 1) or a transcript notation (level 1) may apply to enter the Sanction Reduction process.
 The student has thirty days to submit an application after the Dean has determined the final sanction.

-If you have questions about Sanction Reduction, you should contact Elina Saxena, the board’s student chair, at firstname.lastname@example.org.
+If you have questions about Sanction Reduction, you should contact the board’s student co-chairs at firstname.lastname@example.org.